TheodorosBozios/delivery-operations-dashboard-tableau/README.md

 2. Open it with **Tableau Desktop** or **Tableau Public**
 3. The packaged workbook includes the data extract, so no extra connections are required

-## Portfolio Description (for CV)

-**Delivery Operations Dashboard | Tableau**
+**Delivery Operations Dashboard, Tableau**
 Built an interactive Tableau dashboard to monitor delivery operations performance.
-Analyzed order volume, average delivery times, and city-level performance with clear KPIs and geographic visualizations to support operational decision-making.
+Analyzed order volume, average delivery times and city-level performance with clear KPIs and geographic visualizations to support operational decision-making.